JulieHM/hotell_booking/README.md

 ```
 &nbsp;

-*More about tests and coverage: [Oversikt over kodekvalitet](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/40/-/wikis/Oversikt-over-kodekvalitet)*
+*More about tests and coverage: [Code quality](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/40/-/wikis/Code-quality)*

 ## Built With